rulecom/woorule/README.txt

 The Rule platform is an intuitive and user-friendly digital communication service that streamlines the external communication for companies and organization of any size.
 Rule enables you to send hyper-personalized and automated digital communications via email and SMS to your customers.

 After installing this integration, your WooCommerce data will start sending to Rule.
-With this data you can enable many e-commerce communication flows such as: newsletters, order followup, shipping followup, customer retention, customer winback, welcome communications, and much more!
+With this data you can enable many e-commerce communication flows such as: newsletters, abandoned cart, order followup, shipping followup, customer retention, customer winback, welcome communications, and much more!

 = Usage =